4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 ### Apply Views

-Pass the view and the target harness id into the `applyView` API function.
-Previous views on the harnesses are disposed and removed.
+Pass the view into the `applyView` API function.
+The previous view is disposed.

 ### Define custom Views